kenany/bitcoins/README.rst

     '000000008BF44A528A09D203203A6A97C165CF53A92ECC27AED0B49B86A19564'

 To access the Bitcoin JSON-RPC API, you need to be running ``bitcoind`` (or ``bitcoin -server``) on either your local machine or a remote server.
-For this, bitcoins uses `bitcoin-python`_, which allows local and remote connections to the block chain.
-However, bitcoins allows you to go a little further.
-If you don't want to run ``bitcoind`` all the time, bitcoins allows you to retrieve (certain) stats from the web APIs instead!
+Bitcoins work with this API or optionally web API when retrieving certain stats.

 Features